No, that’s not a trick question. The obvious answer is “a seat wall is a wall to sit on”.

 At the end and at various intervals along the seat wall you can integrate piers.
 These piers can help identify entrance points or visually break up the wall line.
 Sometimes lighting is installed on the piers.

 You’ll hear the term dry-stack stone wall used.
-It’s basically a term that means the general construction of the wall does not happen on a concrete footing, but rather on a compacted gravel footing.
+It’s basically a term that means the general construction of the wall is not built on a concrete footing, but rather on a compacted gravel footing.

 A masonry wall will have a legitimate concrete footing.
 Whatever material is used to build the wall on that footing (block, brick, stone, etc.) will use mortar to hold the pieces together.